Your super handy dandy SMS glossary

 Whether you are a seasoned veteran or someone new to the field, welcome!
 Starting an SMS campaign is simple, but there are many moving parts involved in making it run smoothly.
 Here is a list of key terms you should know:

-Mobile Network Operator (MNO) - In the SMS world carriers are what is referred to as the MNO (Mobile Network Operator).
-Carriers might also be referred to as Telco’s or MNP’s (Mobile Network Providers) when you are discussing SMS in business terms.
+Mobile Network Operator (MNO) - In the SMS world, carriers are often referred to as an MNO (Mobile Network Operator), Telco, or Mobile Network Provider (MNPs).

-MO (Mobile Originated) - Refers to messages send from a mobile phone and received by an SMSC
+Mobile Originated (MO) - Refers to messages sent from a mobile phone and received by an SMSC.

 Sender ID - This is the name or number that a message comes from.

 SMS Gateway - An SMS gateway is a type of SMSC that moves messages from one place to another.
 The gateway moves messages into a client application so they can then be handled as required.

 Short Message Peer-to-Peer (SMPP) - The SMPP protocol is an open, industry-standard protocol designed to provide a flexible data communication interface for transfer of short message data between a Message Centre and an SMS application system.

 Short Message Service Centre (SMSC) - An SMSC is an element of a GSM network that’s responsible for processing SMS messages— it stores the message and extracts the destination from it and then tries to deliver it.
 An SMSC is the primary connection point between a carrier, aggregator, or company that needs to send or receive text messages.

 2 Factor Authentication (2FA) - 2FA is the term given to the process of receiving authentication for an online service.
 With SMS, a code is sent to a mobile phone.
 This is commonly used for banking transaction authentications or website user registrations.